 1. Monte Isola, Lombardy

 If you never heard of Lake Iseo, you’re not the only one.
-Situated north of Brescia, Lake Iseo is the ultimate unsung hidden gem of Northern Italy.
-Lake Iseo is probably the least known Italian lake, even though it’s a home to Europe’s largest lake island.
+Situated north of Brescia, Lake Iseo is one of the ultimate unsung hidden gems in Italy.
+Lake Iseo is probably the least known Italian lake, even though it’s home to Europe’s largest lake island.
 Monte Isola has 2,000 residents and no cars or traffic.
 Its quiet and calm atmosphere makes it a great choice if you want to experience Italy while getting away from the tourist hordes.

 2. Castelluccio, Umbria